Skip to content

 Is Via Ferrata Suitable for Beginners?

-Beginners can tackle via ferratas with adequate physical fitness and careful route selection based on difficulty.
-Always start with the easiest grades and never go alone.
+Beginners can enjoy via ferratas as well, provided they are reasonably fit and choose routes appropriate to their experience level.
+Always start with the easiest ferratas and never go alone.

 Are Guides Available and Where Can You Find Them?

-Licensed guides are available through mountaineering clubs and tourist organizations that manage the ferratas.
-They know every rock face and every handhold.
+Licensed guides are available through mountaineering clubs and local tourism organizations that manage via ferrata routes.
+They know every section of the route and will ensure you have a safe and enjoyable experience.

 Elevation gain: 160 m